ptrindade96/SCDTR-Proj/README.md

 posterior usage in the Arduino micro-controller.
 * RPI_Sever - a folder containing the code developed for the server monitoring the luminaires, implemented in C++ for a Raspberry PI.
+* Identification - a folder containing the code used to perform identification of the system, consisting of MatLab scripts and Arduino code.
+* Consensus_MatLab - a folder containing the code used to test the consensus algorithm

 <!-- ## Getting Started